 In February 2015, Grace Papers was invited to showcase the platform at UNESCO’s Mobile Learning Week in Paris, which was co-hosted by UN Women.
 The theme for the event was ‘Empowering Women & Girls Through Mobile Technology’.

 Critical in Grace Papers’ mission is making men agents of change in supporting their partners during this period, as well as advocating their own rights as parents – driving equal, active and involved parenthood with flexible working arrangements.

-Grace Papers is launching their tailored program for men, Just For Dads, in late 2015.
+Grace Papers is launching its tailored program for men, Just For Dads, in late 2015.

-For more information, please visit Grace Papers website: http://gracepapers.com.au/
+For more information, please visit the Grace Papers website: http://gracepapers.com.au/